ayusbhar2/ayusbhar2.github.io/_posts/2025-07-31-hessian-analysis-with-jax.md

 Things to note:

-- **[`ravel_pytree`](https://docs.jax.dev/en/latest/_autosummary/jax.flatten_util.ravel_pytree.html#jax.flatten_util.ravel_pytree)** implements out-of-the-box, deterministic flattening and unflatteining of arbitrary iterables.
+- **[`jax.flatten_util.ravel_pytree`](https://docs.jax.dev/en/latest/_autosummary/jax.flatten_util.ravel_pytree.html#jax.flatten_util.ravel_pytree)** implements out-of-the-box, deterministic flattening and unflatteining of arbitrary iterables.
 (A powerful tool that, incidentally, doesn't have a counterpart in Pytorch).
-This is just one of many functionalities provided by JAX's [Pytree](https://docs.jax.dev/en/latest/pytrees.html) API which makes parameter handling in JAX truly generalizable across model types, architectures and specification formats.
+This is just one of many functionalities provided by JAX's Pytree API which makes parameter handling in JAX truly generalizable across model types, architectures and specification formats.

 - We only need to write the `generate_MSE_loss_func` function once.
 We can simply reuse it for analyzing any model that was trained using MSE loss.